 Patients are typically able to return home shortly after having their tonsils removed.
 Tonsillectomy recovery time may range from around ten days to two weeks.
 During this time, it is common for patients to have a sore throat, neck pain, and a hoarse voice.
 Patients are advised to consume soft foods such as ice cream and applesauce to avoid further throat irritation.
 After recovering from tonsillectomy, many patients experience improved breathing, reduced irritation, and an overall improved quality of life.

-Dr. Gurpreet S. Ahuja, MD graduated from All India Institute of Medical Sciences.
+Dr. Gurpreet Singh Ahuja, MD graduated from All India Institute of Medical Sciences.
 He completed residency at Manhattan Eye, Ear & Throat Institute.
 He is certified by the American Board of Otolaryngology - Head and Neck Surgery, Otolaryngology - Head and Neck Surgery and has a state license in California.

 Medical School: All India Institute of Medical Sciences